ahmad8798/country-search-app/README.md

 ```

 **Description:**
-- The `extractRegions` function creates a unique list of regions from the country data, which is used to populate the regions dropdown.
+- The `extractRegions` function helps to generate a list of unique regions from the countries data, which can then be used in the `RegionsDropDownButton`.

----